mikeant42/ProjAlpha/README.md

 - replace the NetworkedComponent class with IDComponent
 - write more gc friendly code

-- Gameplay
-   - death and simple combat mechanics
-   - mana system
-   - npc dialogue and basic storyline mechanics

 Bugs
 ----
+- a strange bug where the npcs dont update unless a projectile is fired (maybe something to do with tcp??)
 - sometimes the client side collision detection will make the character get stuck
 - other players don't show the idle animation
 - npcs "twitch" a little when they choose to remain idle (RoamingBehavior)
-- horrible "delay" between the projectile collision. it needs to be fixed

 Mobile